 The application package includes five parts: a cover page (part one) and four substantive components, as detailed below.
-All final documents should be single-spaced, using a standard 11-point or larger font; have no less than 1-inch margins; and pages should be numbered and not exceed page limits indicated for each section.
+All final documents should be single-spaced, using a standard 11-point font; have 1-inch margins; and pages should be numbered and not exceed page limits indicated for each section.
 Applicants should review the accompanying evaluation rubric before completing the application.